-- 1. Close the fresh water tank drain valve or re-fit the drain bung.
-(Model specific) - 2.
+- 1. Close the fresh water tank drain valve. - 2.
 Fill the water tank with water. - 3.
 Close the water heater drain valve (see boiler instructions in the fitted equipment section) - 4.
 Open all the taps except the shower tap.
 Mixer taps should be opened in the central position so that both the hot and cold pipes are purged of air.
-Ensure the tap spouts are over the sinks. - Turn on the pump using the button on the control panel (See pump button in paragraph 2.5 of the Electrics section). - 6.
+Ensure the tap spouts are over the sinks. - 5.
+Turn on the pump using the button on the control panel above the entrance door. - 6.
 Turn each tap off in turn as and when the air is expelled and the water runs smoothly from each tap.
 Move the mixer taps to hot and then cold to check that the air is out of both the hot and cold pipes before turning them off. - Whilst holding the shower head down towards the shower drain, open the shower tap and shower head tap until all the air is expelled and the water runs smoothly.
 Turn the shower taps off. - 8.
 Top up the fresh tank with water.